-When the Respondent is a Staff member (i.e., for purposes of this Policy, any non-faculty employee), the Investigation Team's final report will be provided to the Director of Human Resources and the Senior Staff Member (who must both be appropriately trained, as determined by the Title IX Coordinator), who together are responsible for arriving at a determination of whether this Policy was violated and, if so, which specific portion(s).
+When the Respondent is a Staff member (i.e., for purposes of this Policy, any non-faculty employee), the Investigation Team's final report will be provided to the Director of Human Resources and the Senior Staff

+Member (who must both be appropriately trained, as determined by the Title IX Coordinator), who together are responsible for arriving at a determination of whether this Policy was violated and, if so, which specific portion(s).
 The Director of Human Resources and/or the Senior Staff Member may meet individually with any person.
-If it is determined that a violation of this Policy has occurred, or if it is determined that no violation of this Policy has occurred but a violation of some other College policy, rule, or requirement has occurred, the Director of Human Resources and Senior Staff Member, after consultation with the Chair or other member of the HSMB, may impose an appropriate sanction, up to and including termination of employment.
+If it is determined that a violation of this Policy has occurred, or if it is determined that no violation of this Policy has occurred, or requirement has occurred, the Director of Human Resources and Senior Staff Member, after consultation with the Chair or other member of the HSMB, may impose an appropriate sanction, up to and including termination of employment.